AyeChanAungThwin/2HibernateOneToOneRs/README-English.md

 > They have one attribute in common; _id_.
 And so we created a super class **BaseEntity.java** for them.
 > We connect tables; "person" and "laptop" with one to one relationship.
 > Hibernate will auto generate the table in MySQL Server due to the addition of "<property name="hibernate.hbm2ddl.auto">update</property>" in hibernate.cfg.xml.
-> If you change its value to "create", it will create a table using "DROP TABLE IS EXISTS TABLE_NAME."
+> If you change its value to "create", it will create a table using "DROP TABLE IF EXISTS TABLE_NAME."

 ## About
 - [X] Data insertion